-The discount rate used to measure the total pension liability was 7.95% for the VSTRS plan.
-The projection of cash flows used to determine the discount rate assumed that contributions will continue to be made in accordance with the current funding policy.
+The discount rate used to measure the total pension liability was 7.50% for the VSTRS plan.
+The projection of cash flows used to determine the discount rate assumed that contributions will continue to be made in accordance with the current funding policy which exceeds the actuarially determined contribution rate.
 Based on these assumptions, the fiduciary net position was projected to be available to make all projected future benefit payments to current System members.
 The assumed discount rate has been determined in accordance with the method prescribed by GASB 68.